GloamingCat/lovely-tactics-hex/README.md

 ## How to Play

-* Use arrow keys or WASD to move around to the field or interact with GUI;
+* Use arrow keys or WASD to navigate around the field or GUI;
+* Press hold to walk faster;
-* Press Z, Enter or Space to confirm a GUI selection;
+* Press Z, Enter or Space to confirm a GUI selection or interact with NPCs;
 * Press X, Backspace or Escape to cancel a GUI selection;
 * Press a cancel button in field to show the Field Menu (you can manage characters there, although not all options where implemented);
+* Interact with pink character to test dialogue;
-* Collide with any other character to start a battle;
+* Collide with green characters to start a battle;
-* Press F1 to save and F2 to load.
+* Press F1 to save and F5 to load.

 ## Credits